zeljkoavramovic/agentic-design-patterns/README.md

 The included `index.html` file is a self-contained web page that provides a comprehensive guide to various patterns used in modern AI development.
 It's designed to make complex architectural concepts accessible through simple visual representations, detailed explanations, and real-world examples.

 ### Online Use
-Open https://zeljkoavramovic.github.io/agentic-design-patterns/ in your browser
+Open https://zeljkoavramovic.github.io/agentic-design-patterns/ in your browser.

 ### Offline Use
 Simply download the `index.html` file and open it in any modern web browser.
 No internet connection is required after the initial download.